largecodeman1/IJustWorkHere/README.md

 * Successfully integrated new login page into repository - Aiden

-* Imported and deployed login system into main website - Wesley
+* Imported and deployed login system into main website - Wesley (NOTE) We have yet to link a button onto the login and signup system, so type in /login or /signup into the url

 * Set up a prototype database for displaying data - Zach